Child shot, man and woman killed during Fayetteville home invasion

 Officers responded to the 1100 block of Sleepy Hollow Drive in the Sleepy Hollow Mobile Home Park just before 3:15 p.m., where they taped off a large portion of the community.

+The Fayetteville Police Department identified the two victims as Tyshauen Tally, 28, and Lunell Lewis, 33, both of the 1100 block of Sleepy Hollow Drive.

-Investigators said the girl, who was shot in the leg, was taken to the hospital, but her injuries do not appear to be life-threatening.
+Investigators said two children were in the home at the time of the shooting; one of whom was a girl who was taken to the hospital after being shot in the leg.
+The girl's injuries do not appear to be life-threatening.

 No suspect information is currently available.